-Utz, R, K Hopkins , D Booth , R Hawley , ME Baker, L Beesley , M Freeman, and K Jones. (in review).
+Utz, R, K Hopkins , D Booth , R Hawley , ME Baker, L Beesley , M Freeman, and K Jones. (in revision).
 Do specific natural watershed and channel attributes confer ecological resistance to urbanization in streams?
 Freshwater Science.

 Suding, K, E Higgs, M Palmer, JB Callicott, CB Anderson, ME Baker, JJ Gutrich, KL Hondula, MC LaFevor, BMH Larson, A Randall, JB Ruhl, KZS Schwartz.
 2015.
 Committing to ecological restoration.
 Science 348(6235):638-640

 Dandois, JP, D Nadwodny*, E Anderson*, A Bofto*, ME Baker, and EC Ellis.
 2015.
 Forest census and map data for two temperate deciduous forest edge woodlot patches in Baltimore MD, USA.
 Ecology 96(6):1734-1734.